 I am a systems security researcher within the Centre for Doctoral Training (CDT) in Cyber Security at Royal Holloway, University of London.
-My research centres around hardware-software co-design for building cross-device security extensions for many-core, heterogenous systems.
+My research centres around hardware-software co-design for building security architectures and operating system designs for many-core, heterogenous systems.
 I also have wider research interests in areas related to usable security, and discussions surrounding security aspects of software development practices.

 Previously I completed an MSci (Hons) in Computer Science at Lancaster University.
 During my time at Lancaster I worked as a research associate on a number of projects ranging from large-scale language processing pipelines to augmenting network monitoring systems using Software Defined Networking (SDN).

 Outside of research I enjoy indie game development, making noises on the guitar, and subservience to my feline overlords.